How to Start a Home Inspection Business: The Complete Plan for 2026

 Updated March 2026 15 min read

-Home inspection is one of the best businesses to start in 2026: low startup costs, high demand, no products to sell, and income potential that reaches $100,000+ in year two for well-organized operators.
+Home inspection is one of the best businesses to start in 2026: low startup costs, high demand, no products to sell, and income potential that reaches $100,000+ in year two for well-organized operators (see the full home inspector salary guide for the numbers).
 If you're considering a career change or starting your first business, this guide covers everything you need to go from zero to fully operational in 30–60 days.

 The opportunity in 2026: The US sees approximately 5–6 million home sales per year, each requiring an inspection.
 The average inspector completes 250–350 inspections annually, meaning the market supports 14,000–24,000 full-time inspectors nationally — with many markets underserved.
 Demand remains consistent because people buy homes in every economic cycle.